 This phrase refers to the man whom the woman loves.
 In some languages it may be more natural for her to refer to him as "my lover."
 See how you translated this in Song of Songs 1:13.
-AT: "my dear one" or "my lover"
+Alternate translation: "my dear one" or "my lover"

-leaping ... jumping ... gazing ... peering
+leaping...jumping